-Now, is this the probability of the null hypothesis?
+Now, is this the probability of the event under the null hypothesis?
 Well, it depends, because this is a case in which we have a prediction that has been got from a very long book with thousands of propositions, some of which look very much like predictions.
 Now, of course, when one picks a prophecy among all these propositions, he might be unconsciously tempted to pick the one that looks more like a fulfilled prophecy.
 In other words, we have to check for multiple comparisons in this case.
 So, let us consider that we have a number of N propositions similar to the one about Babylon.
 The probability that at least one of these propositions is true purely by chance is

 The function is plotted by the following code and as you can see, for N >4 we have that the null hypothesis becomes very likely.
 In other words, if we pick this prophecy among 5 other similar sentences, its resemblance to reality is just due to chance.
 In the figure below the red line indicates a probability of 0.05.
 A probability equal to or higher than 0.05 is associated with null hypotheses that must be considered true.